instaloader/instaloader/docs/as-module.rst

 .. contents::
   :backlinks: none

-Instaloader exposes its internally used methods as a Python module, making it a **powerful and easy-to-use Python API for Instagram**, allowing to further customize obtaining media and metadata.
+Instaloader exposes its internally used methods and structures as a Python module, making it a **powerful and intuitive Python API for Instagram**, allowing to further customize obtaining media and metadata.

 Start with getting an instance of :class:`Instaloader`::